csulfrian/capstone-1/README.md

 I downloaded the data from The World Bank Open Data website, and it was well-organized and relatively junk-free.

-There are many codes (~3600 per country) listed within the data, and many seem to overlap in spirit.
+There are a lot of codes (>3600 per country) listed within the data, and many seem to overlap in spirit.
 Each of the descriptions is fairly clear, and after much digging, the following Indicator Codes were interesting to me:

 * Government expenditure as % of GDP - SE.XPD.TOTL.GD.ZS
 * Expenditure on primary education as % of total on education - SE.XPD.PRIM.ZS